American theater of World War II: Caribbean

 A German submarine shelled the American Standard Oil refinery at the San Nicolas harbour and the "Arend"/"Eagle" Maatschappij (from the Dutch/British Shell Co.) near the Oranjestad harbour situated on the Island of Aruba (a Dutch colony) and some ships that were near the entrance to Lake Maracaibo on February 16, 1942.
 Three tankers, including the Venezuelan Monagas, were sunk.
 A Venezuelan gunboat, General Urdaneta, assisted in rescuing the crews.

 A German submarine shelled the island of Mona, some 40 miles from the main island of Puerto Rico, on March 2.

+On 15 May 1943, CS-13, a Cuban Navy patrol boat, sank the German submarine U-176 northeast of Havana.
+U-176, a Type IXC U-boat commanded by Kapitänleutnant Reiner Dierksen, had sunk 11 Allied ships before entering Cuban waters while tracking a convoy.
+While escorting merchant vessels, CS-13, under Ensign Mario Ramírez Delgado, detected the submarine using sonar provided through U.S. military cooperation.
+After confirming the contact, the Cuban crew launched depth charges, successfully destroying the U-boat with all 53 crew members aboard.

 Central America

 Before 1941, the Central American nations had various diplomatic ties with Nazi Germany and the Empire of Japan.
 After the attack on Pearl Harbor, they declared war on the Axis nations.
 The Central American nations joined the Allied side, broke diplomatic relations with the Axis nations, and initiated persecutions of German and Italian immigrants.

-During the course of the war, several merchant ships were sunk in the Caribbean by German submarines, for example the Tela, a Honduran cargo ship sunk by a U-504 submarine in 1942.
+During the course of the war, several merchant ships were sunk in the Caribbean by German submarines, for example the Tela, a Honduran cargo ship sunk by U-504 in 1942.
 This led the country to carry out constant air patrols over the coasts under fear of the approach of more German submarines or the general fear of an attack by Germany.
 Other Central American cargo ships sunk by U-boats are the Olancho, the Comayagua, and the Bluefields, of Honduran and Nicaraguan origins.
 Central American volunteers in the United States Army participated in both the European and Asia Pacific theater.